Contact the Housing Call Centre

 Without this information we are not able to process your request for repairs.
 You are able to access the information the department holds about you through making contact with your local housing office or contacting Freedom of Information at email firstname.lastname@example.org or on (03) 9096 8449 or 1300 650 172.

-What are my maintenance responsibilities as a tenant?
+What are my maintenance responsibilities as a renter?

-As a tenant, you must look after your home and do small routine repairs, such as:
+As a renter, you must look after your home and do small routine repairs, such as:

 - Replacing light globes

 - Pest control